fabiodellanna/docsify-poc/docs/README.md

 ### 8.7 Sender’s logo

-The sender’s address must always be entered in the “Barcode” web service.
+The sender’s address must always be entered in the "Barcode" web service.
 You can hide the display of the sender details on the address label or display them as a text or image (e.g. company logo).

 If using an image/logo, please note the following: